jariperttunen/HowTo/MacPorts.md

 ## X11 Window system
 MacPorts has older version of XQuartz in **xorg** port.
 It has problems at least with OpenGL.
 Download from https://www.xquartz.org instead.
+It is not picture perfect either.
 Try to manage to do without X11, for example Emacs + ess instead of RStudio GUI from server.

+## Convert version control system to Git
+To convert from CVS or Mercurial to Git the following ports are needed.
+See also the VC_Conversion repository.
++ sudo port install cvs
++ sudo port install mercurial
++ sudo port install cvs2svn
++ sudo port install git-remote-hg

 ## Apple M1 processor
 MacPorts ports for the new M1 processor seem to be under construction.
 You may try Rosetta 2.